-As your Commissioner of Securities and Insurance, I am committed to the continued growth of our vibrant captive industry in the Treasure State.
+This growth reflects our vibrant captive industry in the Treasure State.
 Montana is abundant in all it has to offer, through its scenery, wildlife, recreation, and an accessible, innovative domicile landscape for captive insurance companies.

-We aim to be a nationwide leader in the captive insurance marketplace - currently the 4th largest captive domicile in the United States - through our marketing, outreach, and reasonable regulation.
-With over 130 years' experience, our dedicated Captives team combines flexibility with a commonsense regulatory approach and stays abreast of emerging captive market trends.
+We aim to be a nationwide leader in the captive insurance marketplace - currently the 5th largest captive domicile in the United States - through our marketing, outreach, and reasonable regulation.
+With over 130 years' experience, our dedicated Captives team combines flexibility with a commonsense regulatory approach and keeps a finger on the pulse of emerging captive market trends.